Dayang1151/StyleTimeQAM/readme.md

 This repository provides the implementation of StyleTimeQAM for Teaching Group Question-Answer Matching (TGQAM).

 # 1. Abstract
-We introduce Teaching Group Question-Answer Matching (TGQAM), a new educational task aimed at aligning questions with correct answers in educational groups.
-This task is essential for assessing teaching quality and understanding student engagement in online learning.
-However, TGQAM faces three challenges: (i) the scarcity of relevant datasets, (ii) the prevalence of unrelated dialogue in teaching groups, and (iii) the wide range of potential answers for each question, making accurate matching difficult.
-To address the first challenge, we gather two datasets from an anonymized university course, each of which spans one year, and develop a synthetic dataset that mimics teaching group dynamics, providing a foundational resource for TGQAM research.
-To tackle the second and third challenges, we propose StyleTimeQAM, a question-answer matching model that incorporates both student style and temporal information.
-It comprises two primary modules: the Learning-Style Aware-Attention Module and the Time-Aware Attention Module.
-The Learning-Style-Aware Attention Module filters out irrelevant dialogue by modeling student styles, while the Time-Aware Attention Module leverages a time decay kernel function to reduce irrelevant candidate answers and improve question-answer matching accuracy.
-Experimental results demonstrate that StyleTimeQAM achieves strong performance on real teaching-group datasets and confirm the effectiveness of incorporating student style and temporal information into QA matching.
+We propose StyleTimeQAM for Teaching Group Question-Answer Matching (TGQAM), a QA matching problem that aims to align questions with correct answers in online teaching groups.
+TGQAM is useful for assessing teaching quality and understanding student engagement, but it faces three challenges: (i) the scarcity of relevant datasets, (ii) the prevalence of unrelated dialogue in teaching groups, and (iii) the wide range of potential answers for each question.
+To address the first challenge, we collect two one-year datasets from an anonymized university course and develop a synthetic dataset that mimics teaching-group dynamics, providing a foundational resource for TGQAM research.
+To tackle the second and third challenges, StyleTimeQAM incorporates both learning-style and temporal information through two modules: the Learning-Style-Aware Attention Module and the Time-Aware Attention Module.
+The former filters out irrelevant dialogue by modeling students' tendencies to ask or answer questions, while the latter uses a personalized time decay kernel function to reduce irrelevant candidate answers and improve question-answer matching accuracy.
+Experimental results show that StyleTimeQAM achieves AUC scores of 0.8985/0.9353 under the TGQAM setting and 0.8729/0.9227 under the traditional QA setting on BigData22/BigData23, confirming the effectiveness of incorporating learning-style and temporal information into QA matching.

 # 2. Install the Requirements of Experiment